parinkatariya/health-breaks-raycast/README.md

 ## Installation

+> **Note**: This extension is currently in development and not yet published to the Raycast Store.
+You'll need to install it manually using the development setup below.

 ### Prerequisites

 - macOS (required for Raycast)
 - [Raycast](https://www.raycast.com/) installed on your Mac
-- Node.js 18+ and npm (for development)
+- Node.js 18+ and npm

-### Option 1: Install from Raycast Store (Recommended)

-1. Open Raycast
-2. Search for "Health Breaks" or navigate to Extensions
-3. Click "Install" on the Health Breaks Reminder & Tracker extension
-4. The extension will be automatically installed and ready to use

-### Option 2: Manual Installation (Development)
+### Installation Steps

 1. **Clone or download this repository**:
    ```bash